-The Bahrain-based Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI) is working to establish standards and norms for Shariah-compliant banking practices worldwide, a first.
+The Bahrain-based Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI) is working to establish standards and norms for sharia-compliant banking practices worldwide, a first.

-In the world of Islamic finance, banks usually have internal Shariah boards employing scholars who verify that their products meet Islamic criteria.
+In the world of Islamic finance, banks usually have internal sharia boards employing scholars who verify that their products meet Islamic criteria.

 That approach “gave rise to conflicting rulings and products of Islamic banking that confused clients and investors,” said the AAOIFI in a 2017 statement.
 “If the confusion persists, the credibility of Islamic banking and finance as a whole may be jeopardized.”

 The AAOIFI has hundreds of member institutions from over 45 countries.
 In October 2017, Saudi Arabia’s central bank, the Saudi Arabian Monetary Agency, joined AAOIFI.
 Its standards are widely used in the industry and are compulsory in some countries such as Bahrain and Oman.